 Affiliate sites with hundreds of long-form articles are more likely to rank and as such this creates a defensive moat that is highly prized by investors.
 While other websites may come along and disrupt the search engine rankings for short periods of time (through inorganic links), Google is continuously investing time and resource into rewarding content that is in line with its vision, and these well-built sites will prevail in the long term—a factor that is key for investors and reflected through higher multiples.

 You’ll want to assess the quality of your site’s content by your own subjective measures, but you may also hire an editor or freelance SEO consultant for a second opinion.
 If you’ve been outsourcing your content creation, you should consider using a tool such as Copyscape to confirm that there aren’t any duplicate content issues.

 Organic Traffic Health

-For the majority of affiliate sites, organic traffic is the main source of customers.
+For most affiliate sites, organic traffic is the main source of customers.
 This means that the more sustainable and consistent the organic traffic is, the better.

 The image below shows how SEMrush displays the keyword diversification of a website.
 It looks at the percentage of total traffic that is driven from that specific keyword:

-The image above shows that the highest-ranking keyword brings in just over 6 percent of the traffic.
-This is pretty good in terms of diversification.
-If a keyword accounts for more than 50% of the traffic, the affiliate website may be at risk longer term and the valuation will suffer.
+The image above shows that the highest-ranking keyword brings in just over 2% of the traffic.
+This is desirable in terms of diversification.
+If a single keyword accounts for more than 50% of the traffic, the affiliate website may be at risk longer term and the valuation will suffer.

 The next way to look at the organic health of your site is to view the diversification of organic traffic by the page.
 This is found by going to the “Pages” section in SEMrush.